ttimer/smonitor/README.md

 Already created for Ubuntu/i386:

 `
 sudo snap install smonitor
 `

 Feel free to transform ...

-To 'snapcraft' the ttimer two folders, BIN and SNAP, and these five files had been used only:
+To 'snapcraft' the smonitor two folders, BIN and SNAP, and these six files had been used only:

     snap/snapcraft.yaml
     bin/smonitor.desktop